almachelouche/middleman/content/email/IN/enews/003/7m-2yr.md

 path='email_modules/preheader'
 color='''white'''

 	preheader = '''This latest edition of the Insider will take you through some of the latest happening and events and promotions at Ford.
-Also read our helpful article below on how to keep your children comfortable and happy in the car, for everyone's safety.'''
+Also keep an eye out for some driving and safety tips below.'''

 [[module]] #Header Logo
 path='email_modules/header/logodesktop'